 The Learning Garden is the vibrant and dynamic place it is today because of the hard work of many students, faculty, and staff over many years.
 Read our timeline to learn how we put down roots.

-- Formed partnership with Disability Services to improve accessibility in the garden.
+- Formed partnership with Accessible Ed & Disability Resources to improve accessibility in the garden.

 - Suspended all programming due to Covid-19.